-Although additional water supplies are not needed at this time, the following system efficiency improvements will make the water system capable of supporting increased demands:
+Although additional water supplies are not needed at this time, the following regional integrated water resource management issues will help make the water system capable of supporting increased demands:

-- Continue to work with participating agencies on the Ventura River Watershed and Habitat Conservation Plans for Steelhead Trout. - Continue discussions with local agencies concerning our State Water Project Entitlement.
+- Continue to work with participating and resource agencies on the Ventura River Watershed and Habitat Conservation Plans for Steelhead Trout.
+Developing methods of water production from the Ventura River without degradation of the river habitat is essential to assuring this high quality water source remains available in the future. - Continue discussions with local agencies concerning our State Water Project (SWP) Table A water.
+Maintaining the City's SWP Table A water remains a Council priority.